 For admission to graduate study at Delaware State University, you must show evidence of having earned a baccalaureate degree from an accredited college or university and possess the ability to carry out graduate work of high quality.
 General admission deadlines and standards are established by the School of Graduate Studies and Research however some graduate programs have earlier deadlines and more stringent admission requirements than those noted.
 Also please note that some programs only admit once per year therefore you are advised to contact your program of interest prior to submission of your application.

 To apply, submit the following to the Office of Admissions:

-- A completed online application and $50 application fee.
+- A completed online application and a non-refundable $50 application fee.

 - Proof of having earned a bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.50 and a 3.0 average in your undergraduate major;

 - An official transcript from each college or university attended; International students should have transcripts evaluated by the World Education Service (WES), Educational Credential Evaluators (ECE), Global Credential Evaluations, Inc. (GCE), or the Association of Collegiate Registrars and Admissions Officers (AACRAO) and then forwarded by the evaluating organization to the Office of Admissions.